 Looking at the specs, the Honda and Yamaha 125 are very similar.
 They’re both 125cc 4 stroke air-cooled trail bikes, but the Yamaha has been around for quite a bit longer.
 Does that make it better?
 It depends on what your needs are.

-We’ll look into more in-depth, but here’s my brief overview on which is best:
+We’ll look into this more in-depth, but here’s my brief overview of which is best:

 What age range are the CRF125 and TTR125 for?